chisophugis/lbd/source/funccall.rst

 chapter.
 A lots of code needed in function call.
 We break it down according llvm supplied interface for easy to explanation.
-This chapter introduce the Mips stack frame structure first since we borrow many part of ABI from it.
+This chapter start from introducing the Mips stack frame structure since we borrow many part of ABI from it.
 Although each CPU has it's own ABI, most of RISC CPUs ABI are similar.
 In addition to support fixed number of arguments function call, cpu0 also upport variable number of arguments since C/C++ support this feature.